 Israel Mental Health System Development in the Israeli Context

 Israel is a relatively young, multicultural state, with considerable national, religious and ethnic diversity.
-Since its establishment in 1948, Israel has been in a constant state of emergency, including a long-standing conflict with the Palestinian population, as well as contending with a complex issue of nationality among its Palestinian Arab citizens.
-The state, which was established in the wake of such an immensely traumatic, collective event as the Holocaust, in a relatively short space of time, took in millions of Jewish refugees arriving from all over the world, and mainly from Europe and the neighboring Arab States.
+Since its establishment in 1948, Israel has been in a constant state of emergency, including a long-standing conflict with the Palestinian population.
+It has also had to contend with the complex issue of nationality among its Palestinian Arab citizens.
+The state, established in the wake of the immensely collective trauma of the Holocaust, immediately faced the challenging of taking in in millions of Jewish refugees from all over the world, mainly from Europe and the neighboring Arab States, in a very short period of time.

-The current population of Israel amounts to some 9,291,000, of which 6.870 million are Jews (73.9% of the overall population), 1.956 million Arabs (21.1%), and 465 thousand of other ethnicities (5.0%) (The Central Bureau of Statistics, 2020).
-Israel's cultural diversity is also, inter alia, due to the waves of immigration over the years.
-Some 25% of the population were not born in Israel and arrived as a result of the various waves of immigration.
-The last waves of immigration took place in the nineties with a mass influx from Russia and Ethiopia.
-In addition to these processes, as stated above, Israel is in a constant state of emergency and embroiled in a long-standing conflict with the Palestinians.
-The mental health system in Israel reflects both Western psychiatry and more traditional systems (Levav & Grinshpoon, 2004)
+The current population of Israel amounts to some 9,291,000, of which 6.870 million are Jews (73.9% of the overall population), 1.956 million Arabs (21.1%), and 465,000 other ethnicities (5.0%) (The Central Bureau of Statistics, 2020).
+This cultural diversity is attributable to, among other things, to waves of immigration over the years; some 25% of today’s population was not born in Israel, arriving in one of the various waves of immigration.
+The last waves of immigration arrived in the 1990s with a mass influx from Russia and Ethiopia.
+Added to this complexity is, of course, Israel’s precarious security situation, both external and internal, as mentioned above.

+It is in this complex and challenging environment that Israel’s mental health system, reflecting both Western psychiatry and more traditional systems (Levav & Grinshpoon, 2004) must operate.
 The health system is based on the National Health Insurance Law, 1994, according to which all residents are entitled to medical insurance coverage via the Health Tax according to their level of income.
-Most of the population receives treatment via one of the four Health Maintenance Organizations (HMOs) that were established even prior to the state itself, by trade unions (Levav & Grinshpoon, 2004; Aviram, 2019).
+Most of the population receives treatment via one of the four Health Maintenance Organizations (HMOs) that were established by trade unions even prior to the state itself, (Aviram, 2019; Levav & Grinshpoon, 2004).

-There is a lack of precise data in Israel as to the number of people diagnosed with Serious Mental Illness (SMI), or people contending with mental disability, a problem common to many other countries.
-The estimates as to the number of people living with SMI known to the health system are between 130,000-150,000.
-If we add to this the family members taking care of them, we then arrive at a number closer to 400,000 people.
-However, although this is an issue of relevance to many people, the accepted view of people with mental disabilities is replete with structural, public and personal stigma.
-It is also a known fact that the population of people with mental disorders in Israel is the largest population of people with disabilities and amounts to 41% of those persons receiving disability pensions (about 115,000 men and women) (Aviram, 2019; David, 2020; Aviram & Azari-Viesel, 2015; The National Insurance Institute 2014, the National Council on Rehabilitation, 2021).
+There is a lack of precise data in Israel as to the number of people diagnosed with Serious Mental Illness (SMI), or people contending with a mental disability, an issue common to many other countries.
+The health system estimates that about 130,000–150,000 people in Israel are estimated to be living with SMI..
+If we add to this the family members taking care of them, we then arrive at a number closer to 400,000 people who are affected by mental health problems, out of a total population of 9 million people.
+In fact, the population of people with mental disorders in Israel represents the large proportion of people with disabilities, amounting to 41% of those receiving disability pensions (about 115,000 men and women) (Aviram, 2019; David, 2020; Aviram & Azari-Viesel, 2015; The National Insurance Institute 2014, the National Council on Rehabilitation, 2021).
+While the issue of mental health problem clearly affects a large portion of the population, the accepted view of people with mental disabilities is rife with structural, public and personal stigma toward those affected.

-In terms of data on psychiatric hospitalization, in 2019 there were 58,641 visits to the psychiatric Emergency Rooms (ER) at both the general and psychiatric hospitals, 63% of which were at government hospitals.
-40% of those visits ended in hospital admissions, 1/3 of those under the age of 25 were hospitalized compared with 44% of those 25 years or above.
+In terms of data on psychiatric hospitalization, in 2019 there were 58,641 visits to the psychiatric emergency rooms (ER) at both the general and psychiatric hospitals, 63% of which were at government hospitals.
+Forty percent of those visits ended in hospital admissions, 1/3 of those under the age of 25 were hospitalized compared with 44% of those 25 years or above.
 There are 3,642 beds in Israel's psychiatric hospitals.
 Of these, 3,475 are beds in public hospitals (Ministry of Health, 2020).